 Is your employer making it unnecessarily difficult for you to claim your full benefits?
 Then please do not hesitate to reach out to our workers’ compensation lawyers in Oklahoma City.
 We will be more than happy to help you fight for the financial restitution you need and deserve.

-Is There Deadline for Filing Oklahoma Workers’ Comp Claims?
+Is There Deadline for Filing Oklahoma Workers’ Compensation Claims?

 Individuals who are hurt while working for a company in Oklahoma City should report their injury to their employer immediately.
 It is rarely advisable to wait more than 30 days to file such a report.

 Injured employees do not need to formally file a claim for workers’ compensation benefits quite so quickly.
 Oklahoma law states that individuals who wish to claim compensation for on-the-job injuries have up to two years to submit the necessary documentation to the court.

 Don’t let your statutory window close without claiming the workers’ comp benefits you deserve.
 Reach out to McGuire Law Firm in Oklahoma City today for advice and assistance with the filing process.